allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 _Holy Trinity Doncaster (106 Church Rd Doncaster)_
 We are all wired and gifted differently, and this gospel expo will seek to highlight some areas for potential gospel work.
 If you’re wondering how you can serve, and what opportunities are available, MTS challenge is for you!
 For more information, and to register online, go to [www.mts.com.au/vic-challenge-conference](http://www.mts.com.au/vic-challenge-conference)

+## Hot Topics Night – Going Against the Flow?
+_Wednesday August 5, 7pm-9pm in the Rainbow room (Multicultural Hub)_
+Does being a Christian mean going against the flow of culture?
+How and when should we do this?
+If you’re interested in these questions, come along, and feel free to [invite others as well](https://www.facebook.com/events/986604658036928/).

 ## Experiencing God in the Psalms
 This winter, we’ll be continuing our series on experiencing God in the Psalms.
 Don’t just know about God, experience God!